mziembinski/JavaScript-Ecosystem/README.md

 * Node.js :white_check_mark:

 The analysis is done with [R](https://www.r-project.org/) and presented using [GitHub Pages](https://pages.github.com/).
-All codes are avaiable on GitHub
+All codes are available on GitHub
 <!--add repo link -->